 | PC / Server Motherboards | Media | Approximately €5–15 per kg |

-As the table shows, the real treasure is hidden in computers from the 1990s and early 2000s.
-At the time, plating processes were less precise, and much more gold was used to ensure conductivity.
-Modern smartphones, while containing gold, have infinitesimal amounts of it due to extreme cost engineering.
+As the table shows, the real treasure lies hidden in computers from the 1990s and early 2000s.
+At that time, plating processes were less precise, and significantly more gold was used to ensure conductivity.
+Modern smartphones, while containing gold, hold only infinitesimal amounts due to extreme cost engineering.

-Attempting to recover gold from electronics at home using acids like Aqua Regia is extremely dangerous.
-In addition to the risk of chemical burns and inhalation of lethal toxic gases (such as nitrogen dioxide), the illegal disposal of acidic waste constitutes a serious environmental crime punishable by law.
+Attempting to recover gold from electronics at home using acids such as Aqua Regia is extremely dangerous.
+In addition to the risk of chemical burns and the inhalation of lethal toxic gases (such as nitrogen dioxide), the illicit disposal of acid residues constitutes a serious environmental crime punishable by law.

-Many online tutorials show self-proclaimed experts dissolving motherboards in mixtures of hydrochloric acid and nitric acid (the famous Aqua Regia ).
-What these videos fail to mention is that printed circuit boards are made of epoxy resins, brominated flame retardants, and lead.
-When these materials react with acids, they release highly carcinogenic and neurotoxic fumes.
+Many online tutorials show self-proclaimed experts dissolving motherboards in mixtures of hydrochloric and nitric acid (the famous Aqua Regia ).
+What these videos fail to mention is that printed circuit boards are composed of epoxy resins, brominated flame retardants, and lead.
+When these materials react with the acids, they release highly carcinogenic and neurotoxic fumes.

-Furthermore, once you’ve extracted that milligram of gold, you’ll be left with liters of highly toxic and corrosive liquid, laden with dissolved heavy metals (copper, lead, nickel).
-Pouring this liquid down your sink drain will destroy your pipes, poison the groundwater, and, in Italy, constitutes a crime of environmental pollution punishable by arrest and very heavy fines.
-Smart personal finance also calculates the risks, and in this case, the game is absolutely not worth the candle.
+Furthermore, once you have extracted that milligram of gold, you will be left with liters of highly toxic and corrosive liquid, laden with dissolved heavy metals (copper, lead, nickel).
+Pouring this liquid down the sink destroys the pipes, poisons groundwater, and, in Italy, constitutes the crime of environmental pollution, punishable by arrest and extremely heavy fines.
+Smart personal finance involves calculating risks, and in this case, the endeavor is absolutely not worth the effort.

 Secure monetization strategies

-The most profitable strategy for recovering gold from electronics is to practice smart urban mining: accumulate high-value components (CPUs, RAM, motherboards) and sell them by weight to companies specializing in precious metal recovery (we buy electronic boards).
+The most profitable strategy for recovering gold from electronics is to practice smart urban mining: accumulating high-value components (CPUs, RAM, motherboards) and selling them by weight to companies specializing in precious metal recovery (electronic board buyers).

 If you want to turn your old devices into cash, the right approach is logistical, not chemical.
 Here are the steps to follow to maximize your savings and earnings:

-- Selective dismantling: Use a screwdriver to separate motherboards, RAM, and CPUs from the plastic and metal cases.
-Always remove batteries and dispose of them in the appropriate containers (they have no gold value and are dangerous).
+- Selective dismantling: Use a screwdriver to separate motherboards, RAM, and CPUs from plastic and base metal casings.
+Always remove batteries and dispose of them in designated containers (they have no gold value and are hazardous).

-- Classification: Divide the components by category.
+- Sorting: Separate components by category.
 Companies pay different rates.
-Mixing high-value CPUs with low-value TV cards will cause the average price of your lot to drop.
+Mixing high-value CPUs with low-value TV tuner cards will drive down the average price of your lot.

-- Selling to intermediaries: Search online for “used electronic board purchasing” or “e-waste buying” services.
-These companies buy by weight (they usually require a minimum batch of 5-10 kg) and handle the shipping to large European refineries themselves.
+- Selling to intermediaries: Search online for services offering to "buy used electronic boards" or "purchase e-waste."
+These companies buy by weight (usually requiring a minimum batch of 5–10 kg) and handle the shipping to large European refineries themselves.

 The largest and most successful example of urban mining in recent history took place in Japan.
-The organizing committee for the Tokyo 2020 Olympics launched the “Tokyo 2020 Medal Project.”
-They invited citizens to donate old smartphones and small appliances.
-In two years, nearly 79,000 tons of electronic devices were collected.
+The Tokyo 2020 Olympic Organizing Committee launched the "Tokyo 2020 Medal Project."
+They invited citizens to donate old smartphones and small household appliances.
+Over the course of two years, nearly 79,000 tons of electronic devices were collected.
 From this waste, Japanese refineries extracted 32 kg of pure gold, 3,500 kg of silver, and 2,200 kg of bronze, which were used to forge all 5,000 Olympic and Paralympic medals.
 This demonstrates that value exists, but it requires enormous volumes and industrial processes.

 In Brief (TL;DR)

-DIY gold recovery from old devices is a dangerous myth, while the real value lies in aggregating and selling them to certified refineries.
+DIY gold recovery from old devices is a dangerous myth, whereas the true value lies in aggregation and sale to certified refineries.

-Precious metals are mainly concentrated in old computers from the 1990s, where processors and RAM offer the highest economic returns.
+Precious metals are concentrated primarily in older computers from the 1990s, where processors and RAM modules offer the highest economic returns.

-Using acids at home to dissolve motherboards exposes you to lethal toxic fumes and involves very serious environmental crimes that are criminally prosecutable.
+Using acids at home to dissolve motherboards exposes you to lethal toxic fumes and constitutes extremely serious environmental crimes punishable by law.

 Conclusions

-Instead of risking your health and the environment for a few cents of impure metal, start looking at old computers and smartphones locked away in drawers not as trash, but as small urban mines.
-Organize the components, accumulate a sufficient volume, and contact industry professionals: this is the only real, safe, and legal way to turn your old appliances into concrete profit.
+Instead of risking your health and the environment for a few cents' worth of impure metal, start viewing the old computers and smartphones stashed in your drawers not as trash, but as small urban mines.
+Sort the components, accumulate a sufficient volume, and turn to industry professionals: this is the only real, safe, and legal way to turn your old electronics into tangible profit.

 Frequently Asked Questions

-The quantities per single device are microscopic and vary depending on the model.
-According to official data, about forty old-generation cell phones are needed to obtain just over thirty grams of pure gold.
-Modern devices contain even less due to the miniaturization of components and increasingly thinner plating, making individual recovery totally impractical.
+The quantities per individual device are microscopic and vary depending on the model.
+According to official data, approximately forty older-generation mobile phones are required to obtain just over thirty grams of pure gold.
+Modern devices contain even less due to the miniaturization of components and increasingly thin plating, making individual recovery completely unviable.

-DIY chemical processing exposes individuals to highly toxic and carcinogenic fumes released by the reaction between acids and the plastic materials of the circuit boards.
-Furthermore, the illegal disposal of residual corrosive liquids poisons groundwater and destroys pipes.
-This practice constitutes a very serious environmental crime punishable by severe penalties.
+DIY chemical processing exposes individuals to highly toxic and carcinogenic fumes released by the reaction between acids and the plastic materials of circuit boards.
+Furthermore, the illicit disposal of residual corrosive liquids contaminates groundwater and destroys plumbing systems.
+This practice constitutes a very serious environmental crime, punishable by severe criminal penalties.

-The most valuable pieces are found in computers from the 1990s and 2000s, when plating processes required more material.
-The highest concentrations of precious metals are found in older-generation ceramic processors, gold-plated RAM contacts, and motherboards from desktop computers or servers.
+The most valuable components are found in computers from the 1990s and 2000s, when plating processes required more material.
+The highest concentrations of precious metals are present in older-generation ceramic processors, the gold-plated contacts of RAM modules, and the motherboards of desktop computers or servers.

-The best strategy is to practice smart urban recovery by disassembling and dividing components by category.
-Instead of using home-based chemical processes, motherboards, memory, and processors should be accumulated.
-These batches can then be sold by weight to companies specializing in precious metal recycling, maximizing profit in total safety.
+The best strategy is to practice smart urban mining by dismantling devices and sorting components by category.
+Instead of using makeshift chemical processes, you should accumulate motherboards, memory modules, and processors.
+Subsequently, these batches can be sold by weight to companies specializing in precious metal recycling, thereby maximizing profits in complete safety.

-When dismantling washing machines, toasters, or old televisions, you will mainly find common metals such as copper, steel, and aluminum, but the amount of gold is practically zero.
-Precious metals are found exclusively in the high-density data printed circuit boards typical of computers and mobile phones, making it pointless to search in other household appliances.
+Dismantling washing machines, toasters, or old televisions reveals primarily common metals such as copper, steel, and aluminum, while the amount of gold is virtually non-existent.
+Precious metals are found exclusively in the high-density printed circuit boards typical of computers and mobile phones, rendering a search in other household appliances futile.

-Still have doubts about How to recover gold from old appliances, cell phones, and computers?
+Still have doubts about How to recover gold from old appliances, mobile phones, and computers?

 Type your specific question here to instantly find the official reply from Google.